 How Do You Control Mice?

 There are many suggestions on the internet for how you can get control of mice, but we're here to tell you that most of them will fail to achieve the results you're looking for.
 If that is the route you take, you're likely to waste time, money, and energy.
 And when you're done, you probably won't know if your mouse control worked.
 Most of the time, mice won't make any detectable noises in your home.
 The best solution is to have a licensed pest control professional remove the mice in your home and help you get control of mice on the outside of your home as well.
 If you have questions about how this works, give us a call.
-At Pine State Pest Solutions, we offer industry-leading rodent control for the Auburn area.
+At Pine State Pest Solutions, we offer industry-leading rodent control for Auburn and throughout our Maine pest control service area.
 We can help you reduce the threat of rodents.
 Reach out to us today for assistance.